Oluwatomi01/Customer-Personality-Profiling/README.md

 4. **Generate practical agent engagement suggestions** based on predicted temperament.

-The pipeline transforms raw audio into helpful insights for **improved customer experience and agent performance**.
+This pipeline transforms raw audio into action points for **improved customer experience and agent performance**.

 ## **The Goals**